-Getting the UP Makalu3 into a spiral dive is very simple and has already been described in the chapter regarding turning.
-When entering the spiral it is essential to induce the turn gradually; if you apply the brake too guickly you may enter a spin.
-If release this happens. the brake immediately and let the glider recover before trying again.
+Getting the UP Trango X Race into a spiral dive is very simple and has already been described in the chapter regarding turning.
+When entering the spiral it is essential to induce the turn gradually; if you apply the brake too quickly you may enter a spin.
+If this happens, release the brake immediately and let the glider recover before trying again.
 Keep a steady tension on the inside brake and observe the increased angle of bank and sink rate.
 A little brake on the outer wing will help stabilize the glider at a high sink rate.